foundriesio/docs/source/fota-demo/iot-gateway/96b_hikey.rst

 Remove the jumper from J15 pins 3-4, and power cycle the board.
 The GRUB bootloader will boot into the software image within 5 seconds.

-Some error messages are expected:
+Some error messages are expected during the first boot:

+- Failed to start Raise network interfaces.
 - Failed to start Tinyproxy lightweight HTTP Proxy.
+- Failed to start Bluetooth Init Script for HiKey.
 - Failed to start Wait for Network to be Configured.
 - Failed to start OpenBSD Secure Shell server.
 - Failed to start /etc/rc.local Compatibility.

+You may see the "Raise network interfacs" and "Tinyproxy lightweight HTTP Proxy" on subsequent boots as well.

 **At time of writing (Jan 23, 2017), HDMI must be unplugged when booting.
 The issue is tracked in**